Fun passing drill for football: The Box

 Setup

-The Box gets its name from its setup: two boxes in where two opposite teams play a small football game.
-The first box is the defense area of a team, the second box is the whole pitch.
+The Box gets its name from its setup: two boxes in which two opposite teams play a small football game.
+The first box is the half of the field closer to the goal, and the second box is the whole pitch.

 Instructions